-TAS1R3 (Taste Receptor, Type 1, Member 3) is a Protein Coding gene.
+TAS1R3 (Taste 1 Receptor Member 3) is a Protein Coding gene.
+Diseases associated with TAS1R3 include bile duct carcinoma.
 Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
 GO annotations related to this gene include G-protein coupled receptor activity and taste receptor activity.
 An important paralog of this gene is GRM1.

 UniProtKB/Swiss-Prot for TAS1R3 Gene